ESET NOD32: Smart Security

 On November 5, 2007, ESET released an Internet security suite, ESET Smart Security version 3.0, to compete with other security suites by other companies such as McAfee, Symantec, AVG and Kaspersky.
 ESET Smart Security incorporates anti-spam and a bidirectional firewall along with traditional anti-malware features of ESET NOD32 Antivirus.

 On March 2, 2009, ESET Smart Security version 4.0 was released, adding integration of ESET SysInspector; support for Mozilla Thunderbird and Windows Live Mail; a new self-defense module, an updated firewall module, ESET SysRescue and a wizard for creating bootable CD and USB flash drives.
 There were initially compatibility problems between ESET Smart Security 4.0 and Windows Vista Service Pack 2 but these were remedied by an update.

 On August 17, 2010, ESET Smart Security version 4.2 was released with new features, enhancements and changes.

 On September 14, 2011, ESET Smart Security version 5.0 was released.

 On January 15, 2013, ESET Smart Security version 6.0 was released.
 This version included Anti-Theft feature for tracking of lost, misplaced or stolen laptop.

 On October 16, 2013, ESET Smart Security version 7.0 was released.
 It offers enhanced operation memory scanning and blocks misuses of known exploits.

 On October 2, 2014, ESET Smart Security version 8.0 was released.
 It adds exploit blocking for Java and botnet protection.

 On October 13, 2015, ESET Smart Security version 9.0 was released.

+Post-2015 Developments

+ESET Smart Security was replaced by ESET HOME Security Premium, which retained all features of Smart Security Premium while adding new enhancements.
+Existing subscriptions remained functional until expiration.

+The latest version of ESET Smart Security Premium (under the ESET HOME umbrella) is 18.2.17.0, released on August 14, 2025.
+It includes Microphone Monitor alerting users when applications access the microphone, Ransomware Remediation to help recover files encrypted by ransomware, and Enhanced Browser Protection to safeguard browser user profiles from data theft.